neurodata/knorR/README.md

 **Expected output**:

-Runtime for this actions should be nearly **instantaneous** on any machine:
+Runtime for this action should be nearly **instantaneous** on any machine:

 ```
 > kms